-A constitutional amendment may be proposed by a two-thirds majority of both chambers in the form of a joint resolution.
+Congress, by a two-thirds vote in both houses, may propose a constitutional amendment in the form of a joint resolution.
 After Congress proposes an amendment, the Archivist of the United States is responsible for administering the ratification process under the provisions of 1 U.S.C.
 106b.
 Since the President does not have a constitutional role in the amendment process, the joint resolution does not go to the White House for signature or approval.
 The Office of the Federal Register (OFR) assembles an information package for the states which includes copies of the joint resolution and the statutory procedure for ratification under 1 U.S.C.
 106b.
-The Archivist submits the proposed amendment to the states for their consideration by sending a letter of notification and the OFR informational material to each Governor.
-The Governors then formally submit the amendment to their state legislatures.
+The Archivist submits the proposed amendment to the states for their consideration by sending a letter of notification and the OFR informational material to each governor.
+The governors then formally submit the amendment to their state legislatures.

-When a state ratifies a proposed amendment, it sends the state action to the Archivist.
-A proposed amendment becomes part of the Constitution as soon as it is ratified by three-fourths of the states (38).
-The OFR verifies the 38 ratification documents and drafts a formal proclamation for the Archivist to certify that the amendment is valid and has become part of the Constitution.
+When a state ratifies a proposed amendment, it sends a certified copy of the state action to the Archivist.
+A proposed amendment becomes part of the Constitution as soon as it is ratified by threefourths of the states (38 states).
+The OFR verifies the ratification documents and drafts a formal proclamation for the Archivist to certify that the amendment is valid and has become part of the Constitution.
 This certification is published in the Federal Register and U.S. Statutes at Large and serves as official notice that the amendment process has been completed.